-From 1907 to 1963 this building housed a large heated salt-water swimming pool known as the Natatorium or Plunge.
+From 1907 to 1963, this building housed a large heated salt-water swimming pool known as the Plunge or Natatorium (the Latin word for swimming pool).
 Inside, the great steel arches of the original bathing plunge are still visible overhead.

-A magnificent plaster basrelief of King Neptune once gazed down at bathers entering the building from the beach.
+A magnificent plaster bas-relief of King Neptune once gazed down at bathers entering the building from the beach.
 Inside, a full-figured, larger than life-size statue of Neptune watched the pool from the balcony, attended by plaster water babies who played along the walls.